Deception in Supervisory Control: Problem Statement

 The perspective of information theory provides two motivations for the choice of KL divergence.
-The obvious motivation is that this value corresponds to the amount of information that the reference policy lacks while encoding the path distributions of the agent.
-By limiting the deviations from the reference policy, we aim to make the agent's policy lack less information.
+The obvious motivation is that this value corresponds to the amount of information bits that the reference policy lacks while encoding the agent's path distribution.
+By limiting the deviations from the reference policy, we aim to make the agent's behavior easily explainable by the reference policy.
 Sanov's theorem~\cite{cover2012elements} provides the second motivation.
 We note that satisfying the agent's objective with high probability is a rare event under the supervisor's policy.
 By minimizing the KL divergence between the policies, we make the agent's policy mimic the rare event that satisfies the agent's objective and is most probable under the supervisor's policy.
-Formally, let $\policy^{*}$ be a solution to Assume that we simulate $n$ paths under the supervisor's policy.
-The probability that the observed paths satisfy $\specification^{\agent}$ with probability higher than $\nu^{\agent}$ is approximately equal to $\exp({-n KL(\Gamma^{\policy^{*}}_{\mdp} || \Gamma^{\policy^{\svisor}}_{\mdp})})$.
-Furthermore, given that the observed path distribution satisfies $\specification^{\agent}$ with a probability higher than $\nu^{\agent}$, the most likely distribution is $\Gamma^{\policy^{*}}_{\mdp}$~\cite{cover2012elements}.
+Formally, let $\policy^{*}$ be a solution to